FuelLabs/sway-applications/otc-swap-predicate/README.md

 This predicate serves as an "order" that anyone can fill.
 The order maker transfers a coin to the predicate root which can be unlocked by any transaction which has an output that satisfies the conditions of the order : the spending transaction must transfer `ask_amount` of `ask_token` to the `receiver`.
 These constants are hard-coded in the predicate itself, so that the bytecode root commits to this specific set of conditions.

 The order "taker" can then execute the order by spending the predicate.
 They are free to spend the predicate's coin in any way they wish, so long as the transaction has an output which satisfies the above conditions.
-They must provide an index to this output in the predicate data.
+This output must be the first output in the output set (i.e. its index is 0)

 The order maker can "cancel" the order by spending the predicate's coins in a transaction containing a single coin input signed by the `receiver`.
 There are therefore two inputs: the signed coin and the predicate coin.